rj-chap/NFWorkshop16/README.md

 ## NetworkMiner

 Last year, I made a point to avoid NetworkMiner.
-This year, our intern showed us that easy-of-use tools such as NetworkMiner might be required in these challenges.
+This year, our intern showed us that ease-of-use tools such as NetworkMiner might be required in these challenges.
 Hah!

 We will *need* NetworkMiner (NM) to complete Round 3.
 You can grab NM here: http://www.netresec.com/?page=NetworkMiner.
 Feel free to run NM under Windows, either in your host OS or within a Windows-based VM.